Ngauranga Gorge project

 During this work there will be periods when the SH2 slip lane from Hutt Road will be closed overnight (8pm till 6am).
 Please follow the indicated detour which takes traffic up the SH1 a short distance towards Porirua with a turnaround to direct traffic back towards the Ngauranga interchange.
 The bus stop will be closed for this period of work.
 Please follow signage and drive with caution while driving through this section.

-* overnight between 2 and 18 March - to install additional guardrails at the work site
+- overnight between 22 March and 2 April - to install additional guardrails at the work site

 This work is likely to create some noise disturbance however we will endeavour to reduce this where possible.